 We tested the valuation of the listed equity investments by agreeing the prices used in the valuation to independent third party sources.

-We tested the existence of the investment portfolio by agreeing the holdings for investments to an independent custodian confirmation from BNY Mellon.
+We tested the existence of the investment portfolio by agreeing the holdings for investments to an independent custodian confirmation from The Bank of New York Mellon SA/NV London Branch.

 How we tailored the audit scope